defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 - **Must** be versioned using the UDS Package [Versioning scheme](#versioning)
 - **Must** contain documentation under a `docs` folder at the root that describes how to configure the package and outlines package dependencies.
   > This allows users of the package to learn more about exposed configuration - it is recommended to make the entrypoint for configuration `configuration.md`.
-- **Must** have a dependency management bot (such as renovate) configured to open PRs to update core package and support dependencies.
+- **Must** have a dependency management bot (such as renovate) configured to open PRs to update the core package and support dependencies.
 - **Must** release its package to the `ghcr.io/defenseunicorns/packages/<group>` namespace as the application's name (i.e. `ghcr.io/defenseunicorns/packages/uds/mattermost`).
 - **Must** not make the assumption that the `expose` interfaces are accessible to the bastion or pipeline deploying the package (i.e. `*.uds.dev`).
 If web requests need to be made they should be done through a `Job` or `./uds zarf tools kubectl exec` as appropriate.
 - **Should** lint their configurations with appropriate tooling such as [`yamllint`](https://github.com/adrienverge/yamllint) and [`zarf dev lint`](https://docs.zarf.dev/commands/zarf_dev_lint/).